Philip Yaeger

 Yaeger has worked for decades as a trombonist, composer/arranger, and occasional vocalist, writing and performing jazz of all descriptions, pop, soul, hip-hop, electronica, and contemporary classical music.
 He has performed with a large number of artists, including folks like Ari Hoenig, Max Nagl, David Murray, Wolfgang Puschnig, Uri Caine, Ursula Rucker, Die Strottern, and Soap&Skin.

 He has a longstanding relationship with the Jazzorchester Vorarlberg as trombonist and house composer/arranger.
-As a composer (aside from numerous works for the Jazzorchester Vorarlberg) he has composed works for ensembles including Studio Dan, the Rheingold Quartet, and the Symphonic and Brass Band Vorarlberg, OnQ, and the Jazzwerkstatt collectives in Vienna, Graz, and Bern.
+He has also written commissioned works for the likes of Studio Dan, the Rheingold Quartet, the Symphonic and Brass Bands of Vorarlberg, the collective OnQ and the Jazzwerkstatt initiatives in Vienna, Graz, and Bern.